SynixeTactical/Documents/operations/sop.md

 ### Planning

-The operation lead will draw up plans for the opteration, covering vehicle convoys, waypoints, rallypoints, points of interest, etc. The operation lead is responsible for the delegation of duties to the SLs.
+The operation lead will draw up plans for the operation, covering vehicle convoys, waypoints, rallypoints, points of interest, etc. The operation lead is responsible for the delegation of duties to the SLs.

 ### Team Briefing

-The operation lead and SLs will brief everyone, covering intel, ROE, completion requirements, responsibilies of each team, and any planned movements.
+The operation lead and SLs will brief everyone, covering intel, ROE, completion requirements, responsibilities of each team, and any planned movements.

 ### Spot Check